Westin Kansas City at Crown Center,

 I’ll read a brief selection from my book on the ecology of regenerative agriculture, carbon farming, soil carbon sequestration, and natural fibers.
 I look forward to your questions and a lively discussion.

-Mendocino Wool and Fiber Mill
+Mendocino Wool & Fiber

-with the Gilbert Family
+With the Gilbert Family

 Mill Open House, Reading & Discussion | 676 S. Orchard Ave., Ukiah, CA 95482